keshavdewan/keshavdewan/README.md

 - 👋 Hi, I’m Keshav Dewan
 - 👀 I’m interested in learning and working with Data to provide insights with the help visualization
-- 🌱 I’m currently learning Data Analytics with a focus on SQL, Python, Tableau & Power BI
+- 🌱 I’m a Data Analyst with hands on experience on SQL, Python, Tableau & Power BI
 - 💞️ I’m looking to get into a workplace where I get an opportunity to collaborate with fellow Data Analysts to learn more about the industry and enhance my skill
 - 📫 Email - keshavdewan1990@gmail.com
 - 📫 LinkedIn - [Keshav Dewan](https://www.linkedin.com/in/keshav-dewan-44a41584/)